 The second performance-related feature is a follow-up to the Template Metrics added in Hugo 0.29.
 Now, if you add the flag --templateMetricsHints, we will calculate a score for how your partials can be cached (with the partialCached template func).

 This release also more or less makes the really fast Chroma highlighter a complete alternative to Pygments.
-Most noteable is the new table linenos support (7c30e2cb@bep#3915), which makes copy-and-paste code blocks much easier.
+Most notable is the new table linenos support (7c30e2cb@bep#3915), which makes copy-and-paste code blocks much easier.

 This release represents 31 contributions by 10 contributors to the main Hugo code base.